Toxic Shock: Why This Woman Is Suing a Tampon Company After Losing Her Leg

 Lauren managed to feed her dog a few carrots from her empty refrigerator and then contacted her mom, who asked if she needed an ambulance.
 “But I was so sick that I couldn’t make that decision for myself,” Lauren says.
 “I told her that I wanted to go to bed, and that I’d call her in the morning.
 And that was the last thing I remember happening.”
 The next day, her mother sent a friend over along with the police.
 They found Lauren facedown on her bedroom floor.

-She was rushed to St. John’s with a fever of 107 degrees—ten minutes from death, they said.
+She was rushed to St. John’s with a fever of 41 degrees – ten minutes from death, they said.
 Her internal organs were shutting down and she’d suffered a massive heart attack.
 The doctors couldn’t stabilize her, and nobody had any idea what was going on until they called an infectious disease specialist, who immediately asked, “Does she have a tampon in?”
 She did, and they sent it to the lab.
-It came back positive for toxic shock syndrome.
+It came back positive for Toxic shock syndrome.

-TSS, which got its name in 1978, is basically a complication of bacterial infections, frequently involving staph bacteria (or Staphylococcus aureus).
-It isn’t a female-only condition, but there’s been a link between it and tampon usage for decades, due largely to a spike in TSS-related deaths in the 1980s.
-(A tampon alone is not enough to cause TSS—a person must already have Staphylococcus aureus present in his or her body.
-About 20 percent of the general population carries the bacteria.)

-Tampons and tampon-like objects have been used by women during their menstrual cycles for centuries, but over the past 50 or so years, their composition has changed from natural ingredients like cotton to synthetic ingredients like rayon and plastic, especially among the big tampon manufacturers—Playtex, Tampax, Kotex.
-These synthetic fibers, along with a tampon’s absorbency, can form an ideal environment for staph bacteria to flourish.
-When Proctor & Gamble debuted an extra-absorbent tampon called Rely in the 80s, it created the perfect storm for TSS, resulting in a number of deaths.
-According a study conducted by the Yale Journal of Biology and Medicine, “the gelled carboxymethylcellulose” in Rely tampons “acted like agar in a petri dish, providing a viscous medium on which the bacteria could grow.”

 “It’s the most excruciating pain I’ve ever—I don’t know how to describe it to you.” –Lauren Wasser